Navarro County Outdoor Burn Ban in Effect 7-20-2023

 3. These prohibitions do not apply to the sale or detonation of fireworks.

-4. That involve the performance of outdoor combustible operations, including but not limited to, outdoor welding, cutting or grinding operations by any person if the operations are performed in compliance with the following requirements creating a controlled environment and safeguards on each day when operations are performed:
+4. That involves the performance of outdoor combustible operations, including but not limited to, outdoor welding, cutting, or grinding operations by any person if the operations are performed in compliance with the following requirements creating a controlled environment and safeguards on each day when operations are performed: